 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that movie includes frequent car racing and crashing, including a car that flips over and explodes, killing the driver (with a disclaimer advising viewers not to try such tricks at home).
+Parents need to know that The Fast and the Furious: Tokyo Drift features frequent car racing and crashing including a car that flips over and explodes, killing the driver (with a disclaimer advising viewers not to try such tricks at home).
 High school-aged boys fight (a beatdown in the schoolyard), a Yakuza gangster threatens violence; gangsters show guns (inspiring the kids at risk to jump in their cars and drive fast again).
 High school-aged girls show much skin and dance provocatively in brief party scenes.
 High school kids smoke cigarettes and drink liquor; the adult villain smokes a cigar.
 Some language (s-word and suggestive soundtrack lyrics).

 What's the story?